Cisco-Kosha/discord-connector/README.md

 ## Example Usage

-The following posts a message to a channel:
+The following request posts a message to a channel:

 ```
 curl -v \